 The players line up behind the goal line at one end.
 Three players squat down and one player pushes the length of the ice.
 When he\she has skated one length go to the front of the line and squat down.
 Now the new player at the end pushes.
 Race is over when all have had a turn pushing one length.

 0.19.
 RINGETTE WITH STICKS TURNED UPSIDE DOWN:

 The players play ringette using one ring in a full ice game.
 Shifts of five players are used.
 Goals are scored by shooting the ring into the net.
 All must handle the ring before a goal counts.

 Examples of Games and Modified Scrimmages which teach players the proper skills and habits needed to be effective players.

-Role One: With the puck, individual offensive skill games
+With the puck, individual offensive skill games

 1.1.
 BRITISH PUCK DOG:

 The players line up behind the goal line; when the player in the middle yells British Puck-dog they carry the puck, trying to get to the end, without being checked.
 If a player loses the puck they are in the middle checking.
 Last player with a puck wins.